ml1nk/symboldi/README.md

 export const ormRef = Container.ref<EntityManager>()
 ~~~

 Add a scoped factory to create a fork of EntityManager.
-It is necessry to use the option `disableContextResolution` to prevent a recursion.
+It is necessary to use the option `disableContextResolution` to prevent a recursion.
 Now init MikroORM with the `context` option getting the orm object from the container.

 ~~~ts
 let orm: EntityManager | null  = null